Easy Blueberry Cheesecake Bars Recipe: Perfect Crowd-Pleasing DessertBlueberry Cheesecake Bars

 3. For easy cleanup, line your baking pan with foil.
 Here’s an easy way to do this.
 Turn your pan upside down and fit a piece of foil over the top of the pan, smoothing the corners as necessary.
 Remove the foil and turn the pan over.
 The foil will now fit perfectly inside the pan.

-4. If you don’t line your pan with foil, run a knife around the edges of the pan as soon as the bars come out of the oven.
+4. If you don’t line your pan with foil, run a knife around the edges as soon as the bars come out of the oven.
 This will loosen the bars a bit and help prevent them from cracking as they cool.

 5. Using a wet, clean knife makes cutting these blueberry cheesecake squares easier.
-Do not cut the bars until they are cold or you’ll completely wreck them.
+Please do not cut the bars until cold or you’ll completely wreck them.

 What Can You Serve With Blueberry Cheesecake Bars?